The complete foraging and wildcrafting gift guide

 a.
 Food dehydrator

 We don’t give each other many material gifts, but when we do, we make them count.
-Usually, our gifts are something we really need and will last a lifetime.
-Case in point: a few years back we bought each other a set of absolutely stunning Shun kitchen knives for Christmas.
+Usually, our gifts are something we really need that will last a lifetime.
+Case in point: years back, we bought each other a set of absolutely stunning Shun kitchen knives for Christmas.
 These hammered steel Japanese knives aren’t just gorgeous works of art, they’re extraordinarily functional in the kitchen (a place where we spend a lot of time together).

-If you only get one, we recommend a Shun chef’s knife:
+If you only get one, we recommend a classic Shun chef’s knife.

 Just because we go on mushroom foraging adventures in the outdoors doesn’t mean we don’t also enjoy growing our own mushrooms at home!
 You can’t have too many mushrooms, plus sometimes we’re too busy to go out foraging.
 So it’s nice to be have a home mushroom garden.

-We hope the 40+ foraging and wildcrafting gift ideas help you find the perfect gift (or gifts) for the people you love!
+We hope these foraging and wildcrafting gift ideas help you find the perfect gift or gifts!

 KIGI,